yuriys-kentico/kontent-custom-element-samples/GooglePlacesSearch/README.md

 You can get started quickly using the currently version currently deployed to GitHub Pages.
 I do not recommend using this for anything other than **quick testing only**.

 1. [Get Google API keys](#getting-api-keys)
-1. Follow the instructions in the [Kentico Cloud documentation](https://developer.kenticocloud.com/docs/integrating-content-editing-features#section-3-displaying-a-custom-element-in-kentico-cloud) to add the element to a content model using <https://kentico.github.io/custom-element-samples/GooglePlacesSearch/> as the `Hosted code URL` and pass your configuration details via [JSON Parameters configuration](#json-parameters).
+1. Follow the instructions in the [Kentico Kontent documentation](https://developer.kenticocloud.com/docs/integrating-content-editing-features#section-3-displaying-a-custom-element-in-kentico-cloud) to add the element to a content model using <https://kentico.github.io/custom-element-samples/GooglePlacesSearch/> as the `Hosted code URL` and pass your configuration details via [JSON Parameters configuration](#json-parameters).

 ## JSON Parameters